Theodore Roosevelt National Park North Dakota, USA Travel Guide

 The South Unit Scenic Drive is a must for iconic views.
 Allocate a couple of hours for the drive itself, plus time for stops at overlooks and trailheads.

 Golden hours (sunrise and sunset) provide optimal light for enhancing the colors and shadows of the badlands.
-Capture dramatic and artistic images during these times.
+Capture dramatic and artistic images during these periods.
 The North Unit often has different photographic opportunities due to fewer crowds.

 NPS Weather InfoSome overlooks and facilities offer accessibility for visitors with mobility impairments.